ManipalInformationSecurityTeam/mist-blog/src/content/blog/01-getting-started/index.md

 ### 1.2 Dual Boot Setup

 For users who are confident and want a more robust Linux experience, dual booting is a viable option.
 However, be cautious: dual booting comes with risks, such as potentially wiping your laptop if done incorrectly. **Mac users:** Unix commands and basic programs just work on MacOS.
 If not, consider using a tool like OrbStack for minimal overhead CLI VMs.
+Dual booting, however, does come with its own set of risks.
+Windows might cause issues or even result in data loss if the configuration is not done correctly.
+Therefore, proceed with caution.
+Moreover, in recent times, Windows has actively become hostile towards Linux installs, and it may even try to overwrite your bootloader, thus preventing you from booting into Linux entirely.

 - **Ubuntu Dual Boot**
   Watch the [Ubuntu Dual Boot Setup Video](https://www.youtube.com/watch?v=8TnOqM_GyqM).